 ANOTHER UPDATE I was at Summer House last night, and one of my dining companions received her hamburger much less well-done than she wanted it (it happens…).
 There are many restaurants that would have microwaved the daylights out of the partially eaten burger, and sent it ignominiously back.
 Not Summer House: The waiter returned a couple of minutes later with a totally fresh hamburger, cooked to perfection — with brand new sides on the plate.
 Now that's the way to do it.

 YET ANOTHER Went to Summerhouse again last night and, in spite of my previous comments about their fresh potato chips I ordered the sweet potato chips.
 They were great.
 None of them were stuck together, and they were light, crispy and not greasy at all.
 Do 'em that way every time, guys!

-HOPEFULLY THE LAST UPDATE: [Early spring 2014] A previous rating gave the bathrooms at Summer House a pretty embarrassing 2-star rating.
+HOPEFULLY THE LAST UPDATE: A previous rating gave the bathrooms at Summer House a pretty embarrassing 2-star rating.
 It's unusual for such a good restaurant to have bathrooms in such bad condition.
 That is history.
 Summer House has renovated the bathrooms.
-They are brighter, cleaner and have some nice fixtures in them.
+They are bright, clean and have some nice fixtures in them.
 The ratings have been adjusted, including a higher service rating as we continue to get friendly and attentive service both at the bar and the tables.

 Summer House is located at 228 Rehoboth Ave.
 They don't take reservations, but they might appreciate a call for a big party (302) 227-3895.
 They have lots of “specials” nights, Check out the menu.
 (L., D., Bar) Price Range: Moderate +.